MetthewB/NX-414-Team-16/README.md

 Here is what I did and the decisions I took:

 First, I tried to improve the shallowCNN model.
 I tried to modify the normalization, the dropout, the scheduler and add a weight decay.
 Here is the logical chain-of-thoughts I used.
+First; I thought that using the mean and variance of the data instead of the one from ResNet could be beneficial.
+Hence I modified this.
+But with the new normalization, the model was not learning fast enough: I had to change the scheduler.
+It worked well.
+Next, I tried to modify the dropout to 0.2 thinking that it would help the model to be more expressive.
+It didn't work well.
+But this combined with L2 normalization was beneficial.
+Finally, I concluded that it would be hard to improve hyperparameters more, so I updated the model to add one convolutional layer.
+It lead to some little improvement.
+I concluded that making the model more expressive was beneficial, hence the next section.

 ----------------------------------------------